France assures Israel it will stand firm on Iran deal

 Four Republican senators have written to Obama expressing deep concern about the negotiations.
 The legislators cited reports that Iran would obtain up to $20 billion in sanctions relief but not be required to shut down centrifuges, close facilities or get rid of enriched uranium.

-(Additional reporting by Elizabeth Pineau in Jerusalem, Isabel Coles and Jon Hemming in Dubai and Washington and Moscow bureaux; Editing by Alastair Macdonald)
+(Additional reporting by Crispian Balmer and Isabel Coles and Jon Hemming in Dubai and Washington and Moscow bureaux; Editing by Alastair Macdonald and Will Waterman)